GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex10_viruses.md

     * You will see that the `genome_by_genome_overview.csv` file contains entries for the full reference database used as well as the input viral contigs (contigs starting with `NODE`).
     * You can use a command such as `grep "NODE" vConTACT2_Results/genome_by_genome_overview.csv | less` to view only the lines for the input contigs of interest.
         * Note also that these lines however will *not* contain taxonomy information.
         * See the notes in the [Appendix](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/resources/APPENDIX_ex11_viral_taxonomy_prediction_via_vContact2.md) for further information about why this might be.

-    * As per the notes in the [Appendix](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/resources/APPENDIX_ex11_viral_taxonomy_prediction_via_vContact2.md), the `tax_predict_table.txt` file contains *predictions* of potential taxonomy (and or taxonom*ies*) of the input viral contigs for order, family, and genus, based on whether they clustered with any viruses in the reference database.
+    * As per the notes in the [Appendix](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/resources/APPENDIX_ex11_viral_taxonomy_prediction_via_vContact2.md), the `tax_predict_table.txt` file contains *predictions* of potential taxonomy (and or *taxonomies*) of the input viral contigs for order, family, and genus, based on whether they clustered with any viruses in the reference database.
         * Note that these may be lists of *multiple* potential taxonomies, in the cases where viral contigs clustered with multiple reference viruses representing more than one taxonomy at the given rank.

+        !!! note ""

-      * *NOTE: The taxonomies are deliberately enclosed in square brackets (`[ ]`) to highlight the fact that these are **predictions**, rather than definitive taxonomy **assignments**.*
+            The taxonomies are deliberately enclosed in square brackets (`[ ]`) to highlight the fact that these are **predictions**, rather than definitive taxonomy **assignments**.

 ---